 Login with email

 Isolation and uncertainty can have a significant impact on wellbeing.
-During the pandemic, many students have been struggling with a lack of purpose or routine, keeping their mind active and maintaining healthy relationships.
+Throughout lockdown, many students were struggling with a lack of purpose or routine, keeping their mind active and maintaining healthy relationships.

 Mental health charity Student Minds reports evidence that “Students, in particular, have been more likely to feel anxious, hopeless, experience suicidal thoughts, and self-harm” (Planning For a Sustainable Future: the import of university mental health in uncertain times, June 2020).